inv4fee2020/xf_node/README.md

   - Add backup features to save out customisations
   - Add backup of Staked Apothem node e.g. wallet keystore etc.

+---

+### Usage

+        Usage: ./setup.sh {function}
+            example:  ./setup.sh testnet

+        where {function} is one of the following;

+              mainnet       ==  deploys the full Mainnet node with Nginx & LetsEncrypt TLS certificate

+              testnet       ==  deploys the full Apothem node with Nginx & LetsEncrypt TLS certificate

+---

+# Manual updates

+To apply repo updates to your local clone, be sure to stash any modifications you may have made to the `xf_node.vars` file & take a manual backup also.

+        cd ~/xf_node
+        git stash
+        cp xf_node.vars ~/xf_node_$(date +'%Y%m%d%H%M%S').vars
+        git pull
+        git stash apply

+---

 ### contributers:
 A special thanks & shout out to the following community members for their input & testing;
 - [@go140point6](https://github.com/go140point6)
 - [@s4njk4n](https://github.com/s4njk4n)
 - @samsam

 ---

+### Feedback
+Please provide feedback on any issues encountered or indeed functionality by utilising the relevant Github issues & [xdc.dev]() comments section and I will endeavour to update/integrate where possible.